jetty-project/jetty-documentation/docbook-tips.md

 ## xml:id usage

 The xml:id attribute should only be used on sections, chapters, parts, and the top level book tags.
+It should also be used on the table tag as well so you can deep link a table directly.

 * On the chapter tag, the xml:id becomes the name of a html file
 * On the top level section tag, the xml:id becomes the name of the html file for the section content